 Best of all, starting an IV hydration business is relatively easy and low-cost.
 You will, however, need to get certified, and you’ll need the right equipment.
 But once that’s done, you could launch your mobile IV hydration business and start bringing the healing power to your customers.

 2. Drug Testing

-Starting your own drug testing business can be a great way to help keep the community safe and make money at the same time.
-The global drug testing market is projected to grow 5% annually through 2028.
+Starting your own drug testing business can be a great way to keep the community safe and make money at the same time.
+The global drug testing market is set to grow 5% annually through 2028.
 It’s a huge market, with a value of $8 billion in 2020, due to stringent government regulations that require alcohol and drug screening as safety measures.
 The rising incidence of substance abuse worldwide is also fueling demand for drug screening services.